 Typically, parents must consent to the employment of children below the age of fourteen.
 Parental consent may also be required for older teens, but often permission will be implied in the absence of objection.
 As noted above, in many jurisdictions a child's earnings are considered to be the property of a parent.
 If this is the case, a parent who does not want his or her child to hold a job may be able to require the employer to issue paychecks to the parent instead of to the child.
 However, most employers are happy to work with parents to find a schedule that is not too taxing on a teen, and it is often a good experience for a teen to hold a job.

-I had a discussion with my brother recently, where he lamented that he could not travel back in time and pay himself not to work over his high school summers.
-He could not believe, in retrospect, how many days of his life he sacrificed for what now seems like an unbelievably small amount of money.
+I once had a discussion with my brother, in which he lamented that he could not travel back in time and pay himself not to work over his high school summers.
+In retrospect, he could not believe how many days of his life he sacrificed for what now seems like an unbelievably small amount of money.
 At the same time, he recognized that he learned a lot of valuable life lessons from holding a job, and that he probably would have gotten into a great deal of trouble had he not been sticking to a work schedule.
 I am several years older than my brother, and for many of those years he worked under my supervision.
 I had the pleasure of seeing him develop a strong work ethic, and become an outstanding worker.
 While I can certainly sympathize with the desire to recapture lost moments of youth, on the whole I think he got a pretty good deal.